-Summer is here, and we are going on a big road trip with our kids this summer.
-We love a good road trip and have been on several road trips with our kids.
+We love a good road trip.
+Even now that we have many kids, road trips are the best.
+Over the years we have been on several road trips with our kids.
 This year is a little different as we now have 4 kids, ages 0-8.
 We want to make sure that they all have a good time, but we also want to make sure that we see everything that we want to see.
 Now, did I oversell with this headline, probably – lets just face it, there is no EASY way to do a road trip, but these trips are sure to make it a bit easier on you.

 Here are our top advise on how to make a road trip work with a family of 6: